 Nonprofit organizations can utilize MLK Day to spark engagement among employees and volunteers alike in a variety of ways.
 Your nonprofit might run a donation drive, host an event at a food bank or shelter, or run a campaign for donors to give to a specific cause related to dismantling racism and discrimination.

 If your organization hasn’t yet, consider adding your volunteer opportunities to Points of Light Engage, the world’s largest digital volunteer network.
 This collection of volunteer opportunities from sites across the web provides the most comprehensive database of volunteer opportunities in the world.
+Additionally, you can browse the Points of Light Global Network to find a nonprofit partner near you to see what events they have planned for this day.

 Volunteering is an effective way to create the change you wish to see in your community.
 Head over to Points of Light Engage to get started.
 It’s a place that connects individuals to hundreds of thousands of volunteer opportunities — in person and virtual — all just waiting for the right volunteer to step up.